CiscoCloud/clus-my-hero-app/README-workshop.md

 # Devnet Workshop - Mantl: How to use it.

-This workshop is designed for Cisco Live "Devnet Workshop - Mantl: How to use it" session.
-In this workshop you will learn how to use Mantl to deploy your micro-services application and how to manage the application using Cisco's Mantl platform.
+This README is designed for Cisco Live "Devnet Workshop - Mantl: How to use it" session.
+In this workshop you will learn how to deploy  micro-services application and manage the application on Cisco's Mantl platform.
 In this workshop we expect attendees have basic knowledge of containers, micro-services architecture and REST APIs.

 # Section 1: Application overview